-The sixth and seventh defendants were Singapore companies affiliated to the plaintiff company.
-The eighth defendant, an Australian company, was also affiliated to the plaintiff company.
-In late 1999/early 2000, the first, second and third defendants left to settle in Australia after making arrangements to sell away their residential properties and their cars and to ship their belongings to their new home.
-They were joined by the tenth defendant.
+4 The Sixth and Seventh Defendants were Singapore companies affiliated to the Plaintiff company.
+The Eighth Defendant, an Australian company, was also affiliated to the Plaintiff company.
+In late 1999/early 2000, the First, Second and Third Defendants left to settle in Australia after making arrangements to sell away their residential properties and their cars and to ship their belongings to their new home.
+They were joined by the Tenth Defendant.

-On 2 March 2000, the plaintiff company was placed under interim judicial management.
-On 25 April 2000, Yin Kum Choy was appointed its provisional liquidator.
-He was confirmed as the liquidator on 26 May 2000 upon the winding-up order being made.
+5 On 2 March 2000, the Plaintiff company was placed under interim Judicial Management.
+On 25 April 2000, Yin Kum Choy was appointed its Provisional Liquidator.
+He was confirmed as the Liquidator on 26 May 2000 upon the winding up order being made.

-The liquidator's first interim report dated 6 October 2000 showed that the plaintiff company had been insolvent since financial year 1 May 1995 to 30 April 1996.
-However, the directors and shareholders held the plaintiff company out as a solvent G8 (the highest grading) construction company at the material times, thereby allowing the plaintiff company to carry on business, take on new projects and sink further into debt.
-Accounting entries were falsified using the sixth defendant, an affiliated company, as one of the instruments of falsification.
-Losses were transferred from the plaintiff company to the sixth defendant by the raising of sham bills in respect of accounts payable and project/administration overheads.
-Bills were in turn raised by the sixth defendant (purportedly the plaintiff company's sub-contractor and whose sole client was the plaintiff company) to the plaintiff company to the sixth defendant between 1 May 1995 and 30 April 2000.
-Accounting information was also misleading in that the plaintiff company deliberately deferred recognising its losses of \$3.4m in financial year ending 30 April 1995 so as not to fall below the minimum requirement of \$5m net capital worth, a criterion of the Building and Construction Authority for G8 grading.
+6 The Liquidator's first Interim Report dated 6 October 2000 showed that the Plaintiff company had been insolvent since financial year 1 May 1995 to 30 April 1996.
+However, the directors and shareholders held the Plaintiff company out as a solvent G8 (the highest grading) construction company at the material times, thereby allowing the Plaintiff company to carry on business, take on new projects and sink further into debt.
+Accounting entries were falsified using the Sixth Defendant, an affiliated company, as one of the instruments of falsification.
+Losses were transferred from the Plaintiff company to the Sixth Defendant by the raising of sham bills in respect of Accounts Payable and Project/Administration Overheads.
+Bills were in turn raised by the Sixth Defendant (purportedly the Plaintiff company's subcontractor and whose sole client was the Plaintiff company) to the Plaintiff company, thereby allowing large amounts of money to be transferred periodically from the Plaintiff company to the Sixth Defendant between 1 May 1995 and 30 April 2000.
+Accounting information was also misleading in that the Plaintiff company deliberately deferred recognizing its losses of \$3.4 million in financial year ending 30 April 1995 so as not to fall below the minimum requirement of \$5 million net capital worth, a criterion of the Building and Construction Authority for G8 grading.
 The grading was reviewed every three years.

-The sixth defendant was totally dependent on the plaintiff company for financial support and had no infrastructure or manpower of its own.
+- 7 The Sixth Defendant was totally dependent on the Plaintiff company for financial support and had no infrastructure or manpower of its own.
 It was also insolvent.
-All indebtedness of the sixth and seventh defendants to the plaintiff company was on no fixed repayment terms, was interest-free and unsecured.

-The plaintiff company and its affiliates were treated by the first and second defendants as their and the family's personal assets.
-The plaintiff company's money was used by them for purchasing and building residential properties registered in personal names.
+All indebtedness of the Sixth and Seventh Defendants to the Plaintiff company was on no fixed repayment terms, was interest-free and unsecured. - 8 The Plaintiff company and its affiliates were treated by the First and Second Defendants as their and the family's personal assets.
+The Plaintiff company's money was used by them for purchasing and building residential properties registered in personal names.
 Such money was also used by them to earn interest for themselves in interest-bearing deposits.
-In the words of Mr BM Singh in an email, they 'used the company as a ATM'.

-It was conceded that the plaintiff company's losses were transferred to the sixth defendant through the raising of some \$25m worth of bills to the sixth defendant.
-It was also conceded that the transactions between the two companies leading to the sixth defendant billing the plaintiff company were not arm's length transactions but it was denied that those transactions and billings were sham ones.
+In the words of Mr B M Singh in an email, they "used the company as a ATM". - 9 It was conceded that the Plaintiff company's losses were transferred to the Sixth Defendant through the raising of some \$25 million worth of bills to the Sixth Defendant.
+It was also conceded that the transactions between the two companies leading to the Sixth Defendant billing the Plaintiff company were not arm's length transactions but it was denied that those transactions and billings were sham ones.